Gui774ume/ebpfkit/README.md

             sshd-3035    [003] ..s.
 5559.122702: 0: scan done !
 ```

 Once the scan is finished, you can exfiltrate the scan result using the `network_discovery` command.
-You can specify the `active` flag to request the network traffic generated by the network scan.
+You need to add the `active` flag to request the network traffic generated by the network scan.
 It may take a while to extract everything so be patient ...

 ```shell script
 # ~ ebpfkit-client -l debug network_discovery get --active